Jo3690/EmiGen-RL-model/Readme.md

 RDKit 2020.03.2

-We reccomend install the relevant packages through anaconda.
+We reccomend that the environment can be installed through anaconda.

 For the usage of SubOptGragph as the property predictor, please refer to https://github.com/Jo3690/SOG to get all packages prepared.